jetstack/navigator/docs/proposals/pilot-resource.md

 the new type.
 The pilot is where the majority of the work will be required for this feature.

+#### Startup

-* On startup, pilots should wait until a Pilot resource with it's own name exists before starting, as the Pilot resource can provide additional configuration for the application.
+On startup, pilots should wait until a Pilot resource with it's own name exists before starting, as the Pilot resource can provide additional configuration for the application.

+#### Resource control loop

+A pilot is similar to a kubelet, in that each one is coupled to a Pilot (or Node in the kubelet's case) and must act in order to converge the state specified in the resources `spec` field with the actual state of the node, and report its status in the `status` field.

-* Pilots should watch for changes to themselves, and perform appropriate action on their underlying applications in order to sync the 'actual' state of the application & pilot with the desired state specified on the Pilot resource.
+Pilots should watch for changes to themselves, and perform appropriate action on their underlying applications in order to sync the 'actual' state of the application & pilot with the desired state specified on the Pilot resource.
 As some of these actions may actual need performing cluster wide (e.g.